HAMPO Plans and Documents

 The 2020-2045 Metropolitan Transportation Plan (MTP) has been approved by the HAMPO Policy Committee on September 10, 2020.
 An administrative modification was added to the MTP on December 10, 2020 to include updated performance management measures and targets.

 An amendment was approved by the Policy Committee on February 9, 2023 to incorporate calendar year 2022 Performance Measures and Targets.
+An amendment was approved by the Policy Committee on August 10, 2023 to update the phases and budgets of projects within the constrained project list.
 This document can be reviewed or downloaded (save as) by clicking on the links below:

 Previous MTPs